joelouthan/theologic.us/README.md

 # Theologicus
+Just a big bag of study notes.

-No pen, no words, no image can express to you the loveliness of my only, only Lord Jesus.
+>>No pen, no words, no image can express to you the loveliness of my only, only Lord Jesus.
+>>

-Samuel Rutherford
+>>Samuel Rutherford